 - A. Section 01 00 00 Product Requirements: Product storage and handling requirements. - B. Package hardware items individually with necessary fasteners, instructions, and installation templates, when necessary; label and identify each package with door opening code to match hardware schedule.

-- A. Coordinate Work with other directly affected sections involving manufacture or fabrication of internal reinforcement for door hardware and recessed items. - 1.
-Provide templates or actual hardware as required to ensure proper preparation of doors and frames. - B. Sequence installation to accommodate required utility connections.
+- A. Coordinate Work with other directly affected sections involving manufacture or fabrication of internal reinforcement for door hardware and recessed items. - Provide templates or actual hardware as required to ensure proper preparation of doors and frames.